 While Bethel Seminary's primary strategic partnership is with Converge Worldwide, it also works closely with more than 50 denominations represented by our student body.
 In addition, we have strategic partnerships with Christian organizations and churches.
 Consult the Office of the Registrar for more details on the following:

-- Bethel Seminary San Diego partners with the local Diocese of Western Anglicans to offer specific courses for students wishing to meet the educational requirements leading to ordination in these denominations. - Bethel Seminary offers credit for specific courses taught by the staff of these organizations: Converge School of Leadership, Cru, Gateway Church (Austin, TX), and Young Life.
+Bethel Seminary offers credit for specific courses taught by the staff of these organizations: Cru, Gateway Church (Austin, TX), Young Life, MN Adult and Teen Challenge, and Fellowship of Evangelical Churches.

 Our Faith

 Affirmation of our Faith